 Kristín was the recipient of a Fulbright grant to Iceland in 2004-2005 to conduct research for her doctoral thesis on Jón Nordal ’s Piano Concerto.
 She received another Fulbright Scholar grant award to Iceland for the Fall of 2010 to research the music of Þorkell Sigurbjörnsson.
 In addition, her debut CD recording, The Well-Tempered Pianist: The solo piano works of Thorkell Sigurbjörnsson, was released by the Iceland Music Information Centre in November 2010.
 Her second album, which is self-titled, was released by Pólarfónía Records in March 2011.
 Her third album, Thorkell Sigurbjörnsson: Short Stories for Flute and Piano, was released by Smekkleysa Records in November 2014.
 Her most recent album, Gone but not Forgotten, released by MarkMasters, was a collaboration with trumpeter Dr. Marc Reed and pianist Dr. Bryan Stanley on rarely-performed music for trumpet and piano.

-Dr. Taylor is the Associate Professor of Piano and Keyboard Area Coordinator at the University of Nebraska at Omaha.
-She also serves as President of the Central Regional Chapter of College Music Society.
-She has presented at MTNA, NCKP, College Music Society, World Piano Conference, EPTA, Hawaii University International Conferences on Arts, Humanities, Social Sciences and Education, and the Athens Annual International Conference on Visual and Performing Arts Program.
+Dr. Taylor is Associate Professor of Piano and Keyboard Area Coordinator at the University of Nebraska at Omaha.
+She served as President of the Central Regional Chapter of College Music Society and presented at conferences for MTNA (local, state, and national), NCKP, College Music Society (regional and national), Mu Phi Epsilon, World Piano Conference, EPTA, Hawaii University International Conferences on Arts, Humanities, Social Sciences and Education, and the Athens Annual International Conference on Visual and Performing Arts Program.
 In October 2022, she was named Nebraska Teacher of the Year by the Nebraska Music Teachers Association.

 Kristín frequently collaborates with her husband, Dr. Bryan Stanley, in the Atlantic Piano Duo.
 For more information, email us at firstname.lastname@example.org.